Cameron Esposito: Personal life

 Esposito is openly lesbian and was married to fellow stand-up comedian River Butcher from 2015 to 2018.
 Butcher and Esposito collaborated on multiple projects, including the Put Your Hands Together stand-up show, the podcast Wham!
 Bam!
 Pow!, and the TV show Take My Wife.

 In April 2021, Esposito came out on Twitter and Instagram as genderfluid, stating that she uses both she and they pronouns.
 In June 2021, Esposito announced via Twitter that she had married Katy Nishimoto, an editor for Dial Press.
 In August 2025, Esposito revealed via Instagram that they were expecting their first child.
+They documented their pregnancy in a collaboration with The Try Guys in a series of videos called "Call Them Mother".